Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Introduction

 In Section \ref{sec:algo}, we propose an algorithm for counting the number of triangles whose total weight falls below a given threshold, fully leveraging the flexibility of the differential privacy notion for weighted graphs.
 The key contributions of our algorithm are twofold:

-\paragraph{We design an assignment that minimizes the variance of the triangle count in Section \ref{sec:mincov}} Each triangle is incident to three nodes.
+\textbf{We design an assignment that minimizes the variance of the triangle count in Section \ref{sec:mincov}} Each triangle is incident to three nodes.
 It is known that assigning each triangle to a carefully chosen node and letting only that node report it can greatly reduce the variance and thus the error in triangle counting \cite{hillebrand_et_al:LIPIcs.STACS.2025.49,vldb2025}.
 In the unweighted setting, however, the server does not know the graph structure, so prior work relied on indirect statistics such as noisy degree estimates to guide this assignment.
 In contrast, under differential privacy for weighted graphs, the server is allowed to know the graph structure.
-We exploit this additional information to construct an efficient and scalable constant-factor approximation algorithm for choosing the assignment so as to (approximately) minimize the counting variance.
+By exploiting this additional information, we construct an optimal max-flow min-cost algorithm designed to minimize counting variance.
+For scenarios where this optimal approach is computationally impractical, we also provide an efficient and scalable approximation algorithm.

+Furthermore, we prove lower bounds on the precision of any local weight differentially private algorithm operating on planar and degeneracy-bounded graphs.
+Because these bounds also apply to the local edge differential privacy setting, they establish theoretical lower bounds for the problem studied in \cite{hillebrand_et_al:LIPIcs.STACS.2025.49}.
+Finally, we demonstrate that with the optimal assignment, a variant of our algorithm achieves asymptotically optimal precision on planar graphs and bounded-degeneracy graphs.